 For example, maybe your work is seasonal or you have a record of large gaps in your employment history.
 These issues often raise red flags for traditional lenders but are overlooked by subprime lenders.

-Many subprime lenders are also less stringent about the amount or type of collateral you offer; in fact, they may offer an unsecured loan with no collateral required at all.
-Traditional lenders, on the other hand, are more likely to require you use some type of personal property to secure the loan.
+Many subprime lenders are also less stringent about the amount or type of collateral you offer.
+In fact, they may offer an unsecured loan with no collateral required at all.
+Traditional lenders, on the other hand, are more likely to require you to use some type of personal property to secure the loan.

 They may also require that you have a minimal amount of cash reserves to help protect the loan payments.
 If you don’t have either of these, you’ll likely have to choose a subprime loan in the event of a financial emergency.